This page was updated in April 2021

 How we tested stand mixers

-We tested a representative sample of food mixers and used them to whisk egg whites for pavlova and fold a basic cake batter together.
-We tested all attachments and scored the machine against the following criteria:
+We tested a representative sample of food mixers and used them to whisk egg whites for pavlova, make an enriched dough, and cream together butter and sugar before mixing a basic cake recipe.
+We tested all attachments, final cooked products and scored the machines against the following criteria:

-3. Washing up.
-Washing your stand mixer’s attachments by hand can be a real pain so we looked for dishwasher-safe accessories to make cleaning less of a headache.
+Ease of use and cleaning: Modern stand mixers can offer sophisticated features but being easy to use is incredibly important.
+Washing your stand mixer’s attachments by hand can also be a real pain, so we looked for dishwasher-safe accessories to make cleaning less of a headache.

 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability, please get in touch at firstname.lastname@example.org.